bartvbl/libShapeDescriptor/README.md

 #### Load Mesh files

-Loaders for OBJ, OFF, and PLY are included which return a mesh in the format other functions in the library can understand.
+Loaders for OBJ, OFF, GLTF, and PLY are included which return a mesh in the format other functions in the library can understand.

 ```c++
 // Load mesh